 The billing summary is separated into two sections: Income Analysis and Payment Speed.
-The Income Analysis section is a simple graph which gives you a basic picture of your income.
+The Income Analysis section is a simple graph that gives you a basic picture of your income.
 For a more detailed view of income, many providers choose to use the Day Sheet as a broader and more understandable view.

 Payment Speed lets you know the fastest, slowest, and average speed at which you get paid.
 The Payment Speed section only works for electronic remits (ERAs) and not paper EOBs.

 Performance Indicators give you a few key metrics to measure the health of your practice operations.
 Here you can view the number of procedures, amount of charges, amount of adjustments, amount allowed by insurance, If you notice, there are the letters 'A' and 'P' next to some of the items in the Performance Indicator list.
 These stand for Appointment Date and Posted Date respectively.

 The Live Claims Feed is a convenient and comprehensive way to keep track of all your claims starting from when the appointment is first scheduled.

 To navigate the live claims, you have access to several filters to narrow the range you are examining.

 - ERA Received: A response has been received via ERA from the payer, however, at least 1 item on the claim needs manual review.
 Additional details can be found within the actual appointment by clicking on the green words ERA Received.

 - In Process at Clearinghouse: The claim has been received at the clearinghouse and is being scrubbed prior to sending it to the payer.

 - In Process at Payer: The payer has received the claim from the clearinghouse and is conducting an upfront scrub of the claim prior to accepting it into their system for processing.